fingalo/NexaHomeP/README.md

 1.3
 - Added events list from Nexahome.
-- Confgure show/hide for section sensors, devices and events 1.4
+- Confgure show/hide for section sensors, devices and events.

+1.4
 - Not published.

 1.5
 - Fixed passwordhandling
 - Added timestamps on sensors and devices.